samuelm2/ply-to-sog/README.md

 ## Acknowledgements

 This tool is a C++ port and optimization of sog conversion portion of the [PlayCanvas splat-transform](https://github.com/playcanvas/splat-transform) tool.
-It implements the same SOG (Splat Object Geometry) encoding format but is built for performance and native integration.
+It implements the same SOG (Spatially Ordered Gaussians) encoding format but is built native integration.
+Thank you to PlayCanvas for this awesome splat format!